deemp/elibrary/README.md

 ## License

-The `MIT` license is used for the purpose of not resticting any usage of the software.
+The `MIT` license is used for allowing any usage of this software.